patrickhladun/moodscape/README.md

 ![Home Page Hero](./docs/features-page-home-hero.webp)

-Below the hero section, the page features a list of art categories, allowing users to easily navigate through different types of artworks such as watercolors, photographs, and digital art.
+Below the hero section, the page features a list of art categories, allowing users to easily navigate through different types of artworks such as watercolors, photography, and pen plotter art.

 ![Home Page Categories](./docs/features-page-home-categories.webp)